 The Trustees' primary commitment to the SCCMAD is to attend a Board of Trustees meeting once a month at the SCCMAD's office.
 Conceivably, a Trustee may also visit the SCCMAD's offices a couple of times a month to complete administrative tasks such as signing checks.
 According to Google Maps, Trustee A resides 3.6 miles from the SCCMAD board offices in Harvey.
 Trustee B resides 4.7 miles and works 3.4 miles from the SCCMAD offices.
 Trustee C resides 16.1 miles from the SCCMAD offices.
-Trustee D resides 8.5 miles from the SCCMAD offices.
-Given the proximity of the Trustees' residences and workplaces to the SCCMAD office, it is highly improbable that a Trustee would incur \$100.00 per meeting in legitimate mileage costs.
-Using the current mileage reimbursement rate contained in the SCCMAD policy manual, to justify a \$100.00 per meeting mileage payment, each Trustee would have to drive more than 180 miles to attend each SCCMAD Board meeting.
-9
+Trustee D resides 8.5 miles from the SCCMAD office, it is highly improbable that a Trustee would incur \$100.00 per meeting in legitimate mileage costs.
+Using the current mileage reimbursement rate contained in the SCCMAD policy manual, to justify a \$100.00 per meeting mileage payment, each Trustee would have to drive more than 180 miles to attend each SCCMAD Board meeting.12

 We requested the SCCMAD provide records the Trustees submitted to justify the payment to them of \$100 per meeting as reimbursement for travel expenses.
 The SCCMAD provided no records documenting any actual travel expenses incurred by SCCMAD Trustees to justify reimbursement for travel expenses as required by SCCMAD policy.
 Instead, the SCCMAD provided the OIIG a single "voucher" for each meeting identifying only the check issued to each Trustee and the amount of each check.
 Every "voucher" was captioned, "Travel expense for the [month and year] Board of Trustees Meeting."
-We noted that, beginning in May 2019, the SCCMAD Board of Trustees began to hold additional "Special" Board meetings to discuss
+We noted that, beginning in May 2019, the SCCMAD Board of Trustees began to hold additional "Special" Board meetings to discuss "personnel matters."
+SCCMAD Trustees received an additional \$100 for each Special board meeting.